Organic cashmere: why is a kimono so expensive — and so precious?

 -

-sometimes a little rough,
+sometimes a little coarse,

 -